Bloomsbury Publishing new IR head hails the success of Sarah J. Maas franchise

-Bloomsbury Publishing’s new head of investor relations Tamsin Garrity discusses the significant success of Sarah J. Maas’s latest novel, “House of Earth and Blood,” which achieved global number-one status on Amazon upon its release.
+Bloomsbury Publishing’s new head of investor relations Tamsin Garrity discusses the significant success of Sarah J. Maas’s latest novel, “‘House of Flame and Shadow,” which achieved global number-one status on Amazon upon its release.

 In an interview with Proactive’s Stephen Gunnion, Garrity noted that this marks Maas’s 16th book published by Bloomsbury, with six more titles under contract.
 Garrity highlighted the remarkable 79% year-on-year sales growth attributed to Maas’s works, which also bolstered sales of her backlist titles.